 In addition to physical tests, a physician may also use imaging tests to identify a herniated disc.
 The most common method of testing for a herniated disc is through the use of magnetic resonance imaging (MRI).
 However, it is important to note that a herniated disc cannot be identified using an x-ray.

-If you have sustained injuries in a car accident in Texas, we want to help.
 At Grossman Law Offices, we know that navigating a herniated disc accident settlement can feel daunting.
 However, we can work with you to make this stressful process feel more manageable.

 Our team of experienced personal injury attorneys has been helping accident victims for over thirty years.
 We have worked with thousands of clients to get them the compensation they deserve, and we are ready to fight to do the same for you.
 Contact us today for your free case evaluation to see how we can help.